Sustainability and Community

 - Support local farmers, fishermen, artisans, and businesses.
 You can admire the local carpenter's work in your rooms, and you can be sure that your food was grown (or fished) within a 50-mile radius of our property.

-- Help organize and volunteer on the committee that oversees the local well and potable water distribution system for our community.
-We have our own well on-site and do not use the water that comes from the local well.
+- Help organize and volunteer on the committee that oversees our community's local well and potable water distribution system.
+We have our own well on-site and do not use the water from the local community well.

 - Hire and train only local staff.